 You’re a shrink setting up your new space, deciding on a therapy office design.
 You find a few chairs, throw some extra things together—and voila!
 A place where your clients can come see you.
 You sit, they sit, everybody’s happy.
 I mean, beyond that, does anyone really care how you decorate your therapy office?

 Your clients do.
+Believe it or not, they care about your therapy office design.
 And, according to a study from last year, they take even more notice when it’s an office they don’t like.
 And it affects how they perceive You, the therapist that comes with that office.

 Participants in the study looked at photos that Saul Robbins had taken of different offices.
 Although I don’t know if any of these were used, Robbins does have an interesting exhibit of “Psychotherapists’ Chairs From Their Clients’ Perspective” [UPDATE Aug.
 2012: now called “Initial Intake“] on his website if you’re interested.